Bambanah/CRNL/README.md

 ## Getting Started

-A step by step series of examples that tell you how to get a development env running
+Before running this sample, first:
 - Install Node.js

-Once installed, clone this repository.
+- Clone this project repository
-Run 'npm install' in project directory to install node modules
+- Run 'npm install' in project directory to install node modules

 Once installed, run 'npm start' to compile the angular frontend and start the node backend.